ansys/pysherlock/doc/source/index.rst

 ..
    Just reuse the root readme to avoid duplicating the documentation.
-   Provide any documetnation specific to your online documentation here.
+   Provide any documentation specific to your online documentation here.

 .. include:: ../../README.rst